Abdullah-I-Ali/Proteomics/proteomics_preprocessing/README.md

 ## 4. Scaling
 (Explanation of scaling methods...)

-> Created by Abdallah Ibrahim, GitHub: @YourHandle
+> Created by Abdallah Ibrahim